 Customer shopping behaviour across geographies is also extremely diverse, so knowing how your customers differ store by store will be beneficial to creating the most satisfying experience for your customer no matter where they shop.
 We turn to our vast network of trusted vendor and supplier partners to identify behaviour and market trends outside the city, region, or community the current store is in to help increase category sales & profit.

-We work with your inventory, marketing and merchandising personnel to create a category management process that optimizes product sales and satisfies your customers from store to store.
+We work with your inventory, marketing and merchandising personnel to create a category management process that optimizes product sales and satisfies your customers from store-to-store.
 We will then provide training and standard operating procedures (SOP) to keep your category and planogram management operating at an optimal level.
-The SOP is a document that will enable merchandising services to plan for and implement assortments; vendors to effectively plan and initiate programs to support assortments; and supply chain to secure ongoing product replenishment.
-Overall, complying with this standardized process will increase efficiency at store level and the generation of optimal sales.
+The SOP is a document that will enable merchandising services to plan for and implement assortments, enable vendors to effectively plan and initiate programs to support assortments, and enable supply chain to secure ongoing product replenishment.
+Overall, complying with this standardized process will increase efficiency at the store level and the generation of optimal sales.

 No matter the circumstances, as retailers, you need to ensure you have enough product available on shelves and online so that you meet customer needs, yet not too much that inventory is sitting in storage for long periods of time.
 We use extensive simulation, statistical modeling, analytics and predictive tools to help your company hone their forecasting accuracy to ensure the right amount of stock is on your shelves and in your back room.